GoogleCloudPlatform/platform-engineering/reference-architectures/backstage/backstage-quickstart/README.md

     terraform apply -input=false tfplan && \
     rm tfplan
     ```

+    Initial run of the Terraform may result in errors due to they way the API
+    services are asyrchonously enabled.
+Re-running the terraform usually
+    resolves the errors.

     This will take a while to create all of the required resources, figure
     somewhere between 15 and 20 minutes.